 The introduction of OxyContin arrived just before the Opioid epidemic kicked off in the 2000s.
 No one brand or drug can be blamed for the damage done to millions of people throughout the country, but as one of the most popularly prescribed Opioids in the US, OxyContin certainly bears some blame.

 Purdue pushed the drug as a newer, safer Opioid for prescription use.
 The risks of addiction were severely downplayed and in the late 90s, the talk about addiction hadn’t quite developed to the point where most people accepted use disorders as mental health issues.
 These factors, and more led to the rapid spread of OxyContin use and dependency in the US.

 Managing An OxyContin Prescription

-Given the past two decades of suffering at the hands of Opioids, doctors are much more conscious about how many prescriptions they give out.
+Given the past two decades of the Opioid epidemic, laws are more restrictive, and pharmacies have increased surveillance.
+Subsequently, doctors are more conscious and cautious about how many prescriptions they prescribe.
 Managing a prescription to OxyContin is difficult, but important in managing pain.
 Keeping an open line of communication with your doctor or pharmacist is a key step in avoiding long term harm.

 Take action & empower yourself

 Call now to be connected to a treatment provider.